SelfCareMap

 Common Use Clinics, spas, athletic centers Boutique studios, home use, premium wellness spaces

-In essence, the core therapy is identical: both provide the same buoyancy, temperature control, and sensory reduction benefits.
-The difference lies primarily in design, user perception, and added features—not in therapeutic efficacy.
+In essence, the core therapy is identical.
+Both provide the same buoyancy, temperature control, and sensory reduction benefits.
+The difference lies primarily in design, user perception, and added features, not in therapeutic efficacy.
+Whether you are in a box or an egg, the magnesium is still absorbing into your skin and your brain is still entering the theta state.

 Which Should You Choose?

-That said, many float centers now use the terms interchangeably, and the line between tank and pod continues to blur as manufacturers innovate.
+That said, many float centers now use the terms interchangeably, and the line between tank and pod continues to blur as manufacturers innovate with hybrid designs.

 The Bottom Line: Recovery Is the Same

-Whether you float in a tank or a pod, the recovery benefits remain powerful:
+Whether you float in a tank or a pod, the recovery benefits remain powerful and scientifically backed:

-The vessel may differ in shape or style, but the healing potential?
-That’s universal.
+The vessel may differ in shape or style, but the healing potential is universal.

 Final Thoughts